 Diarrhea From Probiotic-Rich Foods

-Some people also experience diarrhea after consuming foods high in probiotics.
+Some people also experience diarrhea after consuming probiotic rich foods.
 Most commonly, this includes yogurt or other fermented foods.
 Diarrhea may be a symptom not long after consumption.
-The probiotics may cause watery stools for the reasons explained above.
+These probiotic foods may cause watery stools for the reasons explained above.
 However, it may also be from the food itself and not from the live bacteria.
 If you’re lactose intolerant and consume yogurt, for example, then diarrhea may certainly be an after-effect, or could be an allergic reaction to some foods similarly hard to digest for some people.

 Pickled foods are also rich in probiotics.
 Pickled dishes also tend to be high in sodium.
 The excess salt may lead to diarrhea as many peoples digestive tract might not be used to high salt foods.
 The same goes for miso soup, another probiotic-rich food.
 Miso is made from soy, which in some people may cause diarrhea and other gastric upsets.

 The Best Probiotic For Diarrhea

 Can probiotics cause diarrhea?
 Yes.
 However, we can’t overemphasize that probiotics cause diarrhea only in a very small minority of users.
 Even in those rare instances, the symptoms are almost always temporary.
 Probiotics, for the most part, are a diarrhea reducer and have the potential to offer other health benefits.

-With this in mind, you should definitely take probiotics for diarrhea if you regularly experience loose stool.
-We suggest looking at the type of strains in a probiotic supplement.
+With this in mind, you should think about take probiotic supplements for diarrhea if you regularly experience loose stool.
+We suggest looking at the type of strains if you plan on taking a probiotic supplement.
 Some strains are more beneficial for treating digestive disorders than others.

 One useful strain is lactobacillus and its sub-strains.
-One study showed that L. acidophilus and L. rhamnosus were effective in treating traveler’s diarrhea.
+One study showed that L. acidophilus and L. rhamnosus were effective in treating traveler’s diarrhea and digestive upset.
 It was also useful in treating acute diarrhea in children.
 Both strains are available in cultured dairy products.
 You can also find them in Floracil50.